David Bordwell's website on cinema click for CV

 Hong Sangsoo has been one of the leading experimenters with narrative in today’s Asian cinema.
 My two favorites, The Power of Kangwon Province (1998) and The Virgin Stripped Bare by Her Bachelors (2000) have engaged the viewer in playful puzzlement about how story lines can collide or slip sideways, how our memory of earlier scenes’ action can be tested and found faulty.
 I haven’t been deeply engaged by his recent forays into more straightforward drama/comedy, such as The Woman on the Beach (2006), but his two latest features, both from this year and both on display in Vancouver, completely satisfied my hunger for intriguing plot structures.

 It’s an unspoken convention of recounted-flashback tales that even though the events are told by A, B learns everything that we do—everything, that is, that we can see or hear in the flashback.
 But Hahaha decouples the verbal recounting from the visual presentation.
-Here listener B definitely does not grasp what we witness happening onscreen.
+Here listener B definitely does not grasp what we witness happening onscreen in the tale as told.

 Hahaha is a parallel-protagonist tale.
 Two pals meet for some drinking before one, Munkyung, leaves South Korea for Canada.
 Through a series of flashbacks, they regale each other with their recent adventures, mostly amorous.
 The plot is structured as two alternating streams, crosscutting one man’s tale with the other’s and usually returning to the framing situation of their drinking bout.
 But because we can see what each one recounts, we come to realize that both stories are populated by the same people, notably the tempting female tour guide Seongok.
 And those people have their own relationships, which we must piece together out of the glimpses we get in each man’s tale.